0xrawsec/whids/doc/apis.md

   * **delta:** duration string used for getting alerts around pivot point.
 Specifying a pivot and a delta will search alerts from `pivot-delta` to `pivot+delta`

-**NB:** if none of the parameters is specified, alerts from the last 24h are retrieved

 **Request:**
 ```bash
 curl -skH "Api-key: admin" "https://localhost:8001/endpoints/03e31275-2277-d8e0-bb5f-480fac7ee4ef/alerts"